opennukit/Nukit-Open-Upper-Room-UVGI/LaserCut/README.md

 **Pendent Style- Wood**
 ---
+This is a very powerful, very low-cost mitigation tool that can be rapidly deployed in disaster areas, field hospitals, refugee camps, commandeered auditoriums and gymnasiums- any place that is large, crowded, has high ceilings and high risk for aerosol transmission.

+When cut out of 2mm plywood the cost is about 8USD.
+Combine with an Ikea (STRÅLA)[https://www.ikea.com/us/en/p/strala-cord-set-white-90371505/](5USD) or HEMMA)[https://www.ikea.com/us/en/p/hemma-cord-set-white-50386580/)(10USD) and a 35w UVC CFL bulb there is very little light leakage below the fixture.

+Above the fixture the output level is approximately:
+16μW/cm2 @ 1m
+7μW/cm2 @ 1.5m
+4μW/cm2 @ 2m

+Potentially allowing for e-ACH levels over 100 if deployed at 9-12m2 intervals

+This version is the best one to start with, it is nested and shippable.
+Secures with zip-ties, forming an extremely robust solid block that stacks and stands up well to rough handling.

+Note- coiled E27 UVC CFL bulbs are becoming harder to find but this design can easily use the more easy to source long and straight E27 UVC CFL bulbs by adding additional layers of louvers.

 Nukit Open Air Purifiers are designed to be made with any 3mm or 1/8th inch material that is safe to laser cut.
 Care should be taken not to use materials prone to off-gassing.
 ![Laser-Cut Nukit Open Upper Room UVGI Pendent Wood](https://github.com/opennukit/Nukit-Open-Upper-Room-UVGI/blob/main/LaserCut/Nukit-Open-Upper-Room-UVGI-Pendent-Wood.jpg?raw=true)